JamieVaughn/mtg/README.md

 ###### ****FRP -> Functional Reactive Programming

-#### I did not anticipate when embarking on this, how interesting and difficult of a challenge it is in rendering libraries to strike a balance between relying on the native browser/DOM APIs, which saves kBs, and/or implementing new rendering paradigms (Functional Reactive, Drivers, Declarative Style, Hooks, State), which costs additional kBs and sometimes requires compilers.
+#### I did not anticipate when embarking on this, how interesting and difficult of a challenge it is in rendering libraries to strike a balance between relying on the native browser/DOM APIs, which saves kBs, and/or implementing new rendering paradigms (Functional Reactive, Declarative Style, Hooks, State), which costs additional kBs and sometimes requires compilers.

 ### A screenshot of the benchmark App:
 ![App Screenshot](/img/demo.png)